Kimera1985/hello-world/README.md

 # hello-world

+<?php
-This is my start
+echo "This is my start";
-I want to create my own project, to challenge my own knowledge.
-I live in Ocaña Norte de Santander Colombia.
+echo "I want to create my own project, to challenge my own knowledge." echo "I live in Ocaña Norte de Santander Colombia."
+?>